MarkPearlCoZa/Blog_General/_posts/2016-01-16-Ultimate-Developer-Keyboard.md

 #### Additional Row in Key Well for Layer Keys ####

 I would add an additional column of keys in the key well for layer keys - similar to how the ErgoDox currently has it.
-These layer keys make it extremely easy to switch between layer mappings which makes them useful for VIM mappings etc.
+These layer keys make it extremely easy to switch between layer mappings which makes them useful layers for VIM mappings etc.

 #### Eight Additional Keys in Dead Area ####